zia-ai/hf-custom-integration/README.md

 **10. Set the delimiter right when you start the integration**

 **11. If the evaluation in HF side performs retry logic, then it does not send any request to delete the agent which was having issues it created in the clu**

+**12. Before running NLU training, ensure to perform bi-directional sync.**

+**13. Remove train tag while importing from CLU**

+## Handling cancellations
+### Cancellation Callback:
+* Added on_cancel() which gets called if the client cancels the request.
+It sets the self.is_cancelled flag.
+* Registered this callback with context.add_callback(on_cancel).

+### Cancellation Checks:
+* Periodically checked self.is_cancelled.is_set() after every major step (project creation, workspace import, training).
+* Called context.abort(grpc.StatusCode.CANCELLED, "Training cancelled by client.") if cancellation is detected.
+This is how the server informs the client that the gRPC operation has been cancelled, and it stops further processing on the server side.

+### Threading Event:
+* Used threading.Event() to handle cancellation and ensure thread-safe checking of the cancellation status.